eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 - **Restart Container On Failure** - A boolean that tells the container engine to automatically restart the container when it has failed or shut down.

+- **Container Image Enforcement Digest** - A string representing the image digest allowed to be run from this container instances.
+It is used in the [Container Enforcement](#container-enforcement) service provided by the Container Orchestration Service.

 After specifying container parameters, ensure to set **Enabled** to **true** and press **Apply**.
 The container engine will then pull the respective image, spin up and start the container.
 If the gateway or the framework is power cycled, and the container and Container Orchestration Service are set to **enabled**, the framework will automatically start the container again upon startup.

 ![Container Orchestration Provider Container Configuration](./images/container-orchestration-provider-container-configuration.png)